Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Technical Definitions and Results

 \subsection{Improvements are Sub-Gaussian}

-In Sections~\ref{subsec:generations_csmall} and~\ref{sec:efficient_near_optimum} we will use that the number of steps needed to make a certain improvement to \(\ZM(x)\) cannot be too large.
-We will use Theorem~\ref{thm:subgaussian_hit_fast} and it will be convenient to have the following result.
+In Sections~\ref{subsec:generations_csmall} and~\ref{sec:efficient_near_optimum} we will prove that the number of time steps needed to optimise a function is tightly concentrated.
+We provide the following result, based on Theorems~\ref{thm:subexponential_implies_subgaussian} and~\ref{thm:subgaussian_hit_fast}, which allows us to relate strong positive drift and concentration of hitting times.

 \begin{lemma} Consider the \saolea with parameters \(0 < c < 1 < F\) and with an arbitrary success rate \(s>0\), and let \(\varepsilon, C_1, C_2 > 0 \) be constants.
 Then there exist \(\gamma, \delta >0\) which only depend on \(c, F, s, \varepsilon, C_1, C_2\) such that the following holds.